maulikdave-fh/impact/ecoregion-setup/README.md

 ## Setup Instructions
 In setup.js, point ```MONGODB_URL``` to your MongoDB instance.
 Make sure that the MongoDB database name is set to "earth".

+**Important Note** The previously loaded ecoregions will be purged.

 ```bash
 	mongosh --file setup.js
 ```